fran-00/horology/README.md

 - [ ] Fix an issue where enemies stop chasing the player when they are too close to a wall.
 It seems to fail in path calculation because it doesn't use the enemy's hitbox to calculate the collision but the center of their sprite instead.
 - [X] After moving the settings access from the game menu to the start menu, they pop up randomly when shooting with a ranged weapon.
 UPDATE: Fixed, on_hide_view method of MainMenuView was missing and was causing buttons to remain invisible during game.

-## Notes

-Currently you can't run it with Python 3.12: Pillow 9.3.0 does not support it and **Arcade** requires that specific version.
-If you are on Windows with Python 3.12 installed in your system you should use **pyenv** (with WSL) or **conda** instead.
-This probably will change when Arcade will be updated.